top of page

 Can You Go Viral Without a Big Budget?

-Absolutely.
+Absolutely!
 The key is not production value, but clarity and consistency.
 A viral message could be as simple as a one-line poster placed in the right spot.
 It could be a short video filmed on a phone.
 What matters is whether the content feels authentic and relevant.

 Fire safety campaigns fail when they try to appeal to everyone at once.
 The ones that go viral are targeted.
 They speak to a specific audience in a specific setting.
 That’s what creates resonance.
-And when people see their own environment reflected in the message, they’re far more likely to take it seriously, and share it with others.
+And when people see their own environment reflected in the message, they’re far more likely to take it seriously and share it with others.

 Going viral isn’t always about likes and views.
-For fire prevention campaigns, success should be measured in behavior change.
+For fire prevention campaigns, success should be measured in behaviour change.
 Are more people showing up to drills?
 Are exits kept clear more consistently?
 Do employees bring up the campaign in meetings or safety talks?

-You can also track engagement metrics, how many shares, saves, or screenshots the content gets internally.
+You can also track engagement metrics, like how many shares, saves, or screenshots the content gets internally.
 But the best sign of success is when the message starts coming back to you.
 If people start quoting your slogan or referencing the campaign in unrelated conversations, you’ve achieved cultural impact.

 Campaigns become contagious when they leave the screen or poster and enter people’s thinking.